avidbots/flatland/docs/overview.rst

 Flatland Plugins
 ----------------
-Flatland plugins contains the useful plugins that is developed with the flatland 2D simulator.
+Flatland Plugins contains the useful plugins that is developed with the flatland 2D simulator.

 Flatland Visualization
 ----------------------
-Flatland plugins contains the visualization portion of 2D simulator.
+Flatland Visualization contains the visualization portion of 2D simulator.
 Visualization in flatland is completely ROS based.
-Once visualization option is turned on, the 2D simulator would convert the models and layers to ROS markers messages and publish them through ROS topics.
-Thus, flatland visualization can also be view directly on rviz, however the user needs to manually subtribe to topics, whereas flatland_viz is written to automatically show visualization for models and layers in the simulation.
+Once the visualization option is turned on, the 2D simulator would convert the models and layers to ROS markers messages and publish them through ROS topics.
+Thus, flatland visualization can also be viewed directly on rviz, however the user needs to manually subscribe to topics, whereas flatland_viz is written to automatically show visualization for models and layers in the simulation.

 Flatland Messages
 -----------------
-The package flatland_msgs defines ROS messages and services used by the flatland simulator.
+The package flatland_msgs defines ROS messages and services used by the Flatland Simulator.